Julia Sarreal

 Articles

 - Julia Sarreal.
-"The Many Meanings of Yerba Maté: Across Borders, Sharing a Guaraní Drink."
+"The Many Meanings of Yerba Maté: A South American Caffeinated Beverage that Originated with the Guaraní."
 ReVista: Harvard Review of Latin America (Spring 2015): 12-15.

 - Sarreal, Julia.
 "Jesuit Missions and Private Property, Commerce, and Guaraní Economic Initiative.”
 In The Oxford Research Encyclopedia of Latin American History.
 Ed.
 William Beezley.
 New York: Oxford University Press (2015).